 Tip: Citations to these unofficial reporters use paragraph numbers for reference to new material and then by the volume and page number for the bound volumes.

 2. Federal District and Appellate Courts

-Remember that there is no official reporter for opinions from these courts.
+There is no official reporter for opinions from the lower federal courts.
 Tax opinions are published along with other federal district court opinions, in West’s Federal Supplement (1932- ) and Federal Reporter (before 1932).
-Both sets are available in the Federal Reporters & Digests section of the Law Library and online in PDF in WestlawNext.
+Both sets are available in the Federal Reporters & Digests section of the Law Library and online in PDF in Westlaw.